Code-Institute-Submissions/frejas_dice_game/README.md

 - Change the diffulty of the computer.
     -Enable an easy, medium or hard mode by changing the computers probabily choice.

--Add more dice.
+- Add more dice.
     -Adding more options for the dice.

 <h2>Technologies Used</h2>
--HTML and css: Building the base of the visual game and changing style of indivual site taste.
+-  HTML and css: Building the base of the visual game and changing style of indivual site taste.

+- Bootstrap: Allowing ease use of row and columes to allow the game to feel more structured.

--Javascript and Jquery: Applying functions and DOM manipulation.
+- Javascript and Jquery: Applying functions and DOM manipulation.

--Github: Saving and deploying the site
+- Github: Saving and deploying the site .

+- Visual Studio: To write the program

 <h2>Deployment</h2>
 -add something about github